joelberkeley/spidr/tutorials/HowSpidrWorks.md

   | Mul Expr Expr
   | Var Nat
 ```
-whose sole purpose is to refer to other nodes by name.

-Next, we'll need some way to name our nodes.
-The first option is to bake the names into `Expr` itself, with a `Let` constructor
+whose sole purpose is to reference other nodes by label.
+We'll also need a way to label nodes.
+The first option is to bake the labels into `Expr` itself, with a constructor `Let`:
 ```idris
 data Expr
   = Lit Int